deodandem/1134/content/_index.md

 <ul>
 <li>Attendance and participation in class and online
-<li>Three individual meetings with the instructor
+<li>Two individual meetings with the instructor
 <li>Timely completion of essay assignments
 </ul>

 There will be five essays, four will be given a letter grade.

-* Essay 0 — "First Day" - 1-2 pages (September 7)
+* Essay 0 – "First Day" – 1-2 pages (September 7)
-* Essay 1 — "Line" - 3-4 pages (September 21)
+* Essay 1 – "Line" – 3-4 pages (September 23)
-* Essay 2 — "Ritual vs. Fiction" - 3-4 pages (October 12)
+* Essay 2 – "Ritual vs. Fiction" – 4-5 pages (October 14)
-* Essay 3 — "Punctum" - 3-4 pages (October 26)
+* Essay 3 – "Punctum" – 3-4 pages (October 30)
-* Essay 4 — "Final" - 6-10 pages (December 17)
+* Essay 4 – "Final" – 8-12 pages (December 17)

 The final version of each assignment prompt will be available at least one week in advance of the due date.
 Listed page counts are useful guidelines, but you may write more if it feels important to do so.
-Essays should follow <a href="https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_general_format.html">MLA citation and style guidelines,</a> with Times New Roman font and 1.5 line spacing.
-Turn in all papers as PDFs on Canvas.
+Essays should follow <a href="https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_general_format.html">MLA citation and style guidelines,</a> with Times New Roman font and **1.7** line spacing.[^1] Turn in all papers as PDFs on Canvas.
 Submit a copy of the poem in the front matter of your paper (see template on Canvas).
 Separately attach a voice recording of you reading the poem.
 Your recitation is not going to be evaluated, but may be helpful for observing aspects of a poem that are not apparent through silent reading.

 ## Course Materials